raul23/pyebooktools/README.rst

   - |ss| ``rename-calibre-library.sh``: **done**, *see* `rename_calibre_library.py`_ |se|
   - |ss| ``split-into-folders.sh``: **done**, *see* `split_into_folders.py`_ |se|
-- Add a ``fix`` subcommand that will try to fix corrupted PDF files by checking first if the file is corrupted based on the following
+- Add a ``fix`` subcommand that will try to fix corrupted PDF files by checking first if they are corrupted based on one of the following
   methods:

   * ``pdfinfo``